Ryan-Menezes/react-ecommerce-api/README.md

-# React Ecommerce
+# React Ecommerce API
-An ecommerce integrated with the stripe platform
+An ecommerce api integrated with the stripe platform
 ## Settings
 Have [Node.js](https://nodejs.org/pt-br/) installed on your machine and through your terminal enter the project directory and run the command "npm install":
 ```sh